jiannhonggg/PSA_2025/README.md

 #### 3. Intelligent & Adaptive Pathfinding (The "GPS")
 This was the biggest win.
 We completely rebuilt the port's navigation logic.

-**Before:** The original paths were rigid, one-way loops (e.g., always go to x=1 to travel up, always go to x=42 to travel down), which was extremely inefficient.
+**Before:** The original pathfinding was hard-coded into extremely inefficient, fixed loops.
+For example, get_path_from_buffer_to_yard always forced a truck to travel up to y=5, all the way right to x=42, down to y=11, all the way left to x=1, and then to the yard, regardless of where the truck and yard were.

 **After:** We implemented intelligent, conditional pathfinding.
-We analyzed the port layout (lanes at y=4, y=5, y=7, y=12) and created custom logic that takes massive shortcuts.
+We analyzed the port layout (lanes at y=4, y=5, y=7, y=12) and created custom logic that finds the most direct route.

 * Example: In get_path_from_buffer_to_QC, if the QC was to the right of the HT (QC_in_coord.x >= curr_x), our code takes a direct shortcut by moving down to the y=5 lane and traveling directly there.
 The old logic would have forced the HT to travel all the way left to x=1 first, adding dozens of unnecessary steps.